chef/chef-web-docs/content/infra_language/editing_resources.md

 ## find_resource!

 Use the `find_resource!` method to find a resource in the resource collection.
-If the resource is not found, an exception is returned.
+If the resource isn't found, an exception is returned.

 The syntax for the `find_resource!` method is as follows: